Tummy Tuck INDEX

 • After: Improved Abdominal Contour

 • Operative Design: A High Lateral Tension Abdominoplasty was performed through a lower abdominal incision that extended toward the flanks.
 The excess skin was removed.
 At this sitting the hernias were exposed and repaired using a mesh patch.
+The vertical scar is from the patient's prior open style gastric bypass.

 • Take Home Points: